 Funding and eligibility

-- The Principal Applicant must be an Imperial staff member, but proposals can involve a team made up of students and/or external partners as well as the Principal Applicant.
+- The Principal Applicant must be an Imperial staff member, but proposals can involve a team made up of students and/or external partners.

 - Proposals can have international reach and can involve international collaborators, partners and/or audiences.

 - Existing engagement activities will not be eligible for funding, unless the proposal demonstrates that a significant new/different element is being introduced, such as a new collaborator, audience or approach.